Podiatric Medicine and Surgery

 Laboratory applications of biomechanical theory and practice as presented in SPM 717.
 Emphasis on examination and clinical problem solving.
-Prerequisite: SPM 717.
+Co-requisite: SPM 717.

 Students will rotate through the Barry University Foot and Ankle Centers as well as affiliated hospitals.
 Students will participate in podiatric, medical, and surgical services, including emergency room, operating room, radiology, vascular laboratory, physical therapy, wound healing, and other hospital-based services.
 Students will be evaluated in terms of knowledge, attitude, skills, and motivation and will be required to maintain a patient log.
-Students will also be expected to successfully complete the junior class clinical exit examination prior to beginning senior level clinical rotations.
-Prerequisites: Successful completion of all courses of the first and second years and SPM 712 prior to entering clinical rotations or externships.
+Students will also be expected to successfully complete the Objective Structured Clinical Examination (OSCE) prior to beginning senior level clinical rotations.
+Prerequisites: Successful completion of all courses of the first and second years and SPM 712 prior to entering clinical rotations and externships.

 General survey of growth and development of children with emphasis on the lower extremities: concentrating upon history and physical examination, diagnosis, treatment, and prognosis of podiatric disorders.
-Prerequisites: SPM 717.
+Prerequisites: SPM 717 and SPM 717L.

 802 Podiatric Medical Seminar (1)